mccanne/sharkfest/notes.md

 ## .

-Introspection using meta-queries... the power of Zed in such an approach.
-Compare to database systems that have to design and implement internal fixed schemas for exporting introspection as relational tables.

-## .

-built on a cloud storage model...
-- everything is write-once immutable (no appends)
-- everything is named with a globally unique ID
-- transaction log has logical appends (as a new cloud object)
-- garbage collect unreachable objects

-Easy caching.
-Can cache *everything* since everything is immutable and has a globally unique name.

-## .

-edge graph... from beacons work. show how this query is not easily done with SQL

-## .

-main/live branching model for streaming pipelines (work in progress, but power of approach is illustrated here) 90% of clean up happens on the live to main branch, then kick off index job

-## .

 Zed is like JSON with types but a bit more.
 Not JSON schema... the whole idea of attaching schemas to data seemed weird to me.
 Don't you just want a type system?
 Then you don't need the clunkiness of out of band schema definition.
 A value just is what is.